Skip to content

 As a rule of thumb, an adult should use about a handful of sunscreen for the whole body.
 That’s much more than most people instinctively apply.

-Sunscreen should be applied roughly 20 minutes before going out into the sun.
-And it should be reapplied regularly, especially if you swim, sweat, or dry off with a towel.
+Sunscreen should be applied about 20 minutes before going out in the sun.
+It should then be reapplied regularly, especially if you swim, sweat, or dry off with a towel.

 The sun is still your friend

-All of this doesn’t mean the sun is dangerous in itself.
+All this, of course, doesn’t mean the sun itself is dangerous.

 On the contrary, sunlight plays an important role in our well-being.
-The sun helps the body produce vitamin D, and many people experience better mood and more energy when the days get brighter.
+The sun helps the body produce vitamin D, and many people experience better mood and more energy when the days get lighter.

-So it’s not about avoiding the sun completely, but about enjoying it thoughtfully.
+So it’s not about avoiding the sun entirely, but about enjoying it sensibly.

-With shade, clothing, and sunscreen you can still enjoy the summer — and the sun — fully.
-Take walks.
+With shade, clothing, and sunscreen you can still fully enjoy summer—and the sun.
+Go for walks.
 Have lunch in the sun.
 Jump in the sea.
 Read a book on the terrace.

 Just remember to take care of your skin along the way.

-Your skin is actually pretty amazing.
+Because the skin is actually pretty amazing.
 It protects you every single day.
-And with a little help from a good sunscreen, it can do so for many years to come. ☀️
+And with a little help from a good sunscreen, it can do that for many years to come. ☀️

 Cart